melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

 ## Web application menus

-There are some WAI-ARIA roles that are helping assistive technology to interpret menus like the ones found in desktop software.
+There are some WAI-ARIA roles that help assistive technology to replicate menus like the ones found in desktop software.
 When using the menu WAI-ARIA attributes, the keyboard interaction should be similar to desktop software as well: the tab key is used to iterate through the top-level items only, the up and down arrows are used to navigate the sub menus.
-This keyboard behavior doesn’t come with the WAI-ARIA attributes, but needs to be added using scripting.
+WAI-ARIA attributes do not provide this keyboard behavior, but needs to be added using scripting.

 In addition to the `aria-expanded` and `aria-haspopup` attributes, the following roles are used in the example: